Tenerife Information with special tips should help to understand Titsa bus transport better and how to get it often much

 All kinds of cosmopolitan Tenerife people pass through the main bus station in Tenerife's main city.
 The photo is a little blurred on purpose as I don't know if people would like to be recognized by their faces.
 I cannot run that risk, as I live here mostly.

-Bus services are OK for the island, except in the early morning hours, late at night and on top holidays.
-Buses may be crowded during summer school holidays with many extra beach buses
+Bus services are good for the island, except in the early morning hours, late at night and on top holidays.
+Buses may be crowded during summer school holidays, although beach bus lines are added.

 We have the workday bus Nr.
 381 which does the route Puerto Cruz to la Longuera or vice versa.

 Generally, nowadays, I encourage my children to rent a car when they come for holidays and want to travel all over the island.